oleksandrmanetskyi/SportsHub/README.md

 - Presentation tier is developed using React framework.
 - Business tier is developed using ASP.NET Core framework.
 It uses Entity Framework Core to work with database tier.
 - Data Access tier is running on Microsoft SQL Server.

 It also has additional module - **Recommendation System**.
 This separate module is responsible for providing recommendations for users.
 It is based on Machine Learning algorithms.
 It is independent from other layers and can be easily replaced with another module.
+Recommendation Service is developed using .NET Core framework.
-Also application uses Azure cloud service to store data and Google API to provide maps.
+Also application uses Azure Blob Storage to store data and Google API to provide maps.

 # Concurency patterns usage
 Application API tier uses **Asynchronous Request Processing** pattern.
 It allows to process requests in parallel and increase performance of the application.
 To implement this pattern we use **async/await** keywords and **Task** class.